Request a free quote

 When you’re considering CNC-machined components, pay close attention to dimensional tolerance.
 In addition to impacting the success of your manufacturing process, dimensional tolerance also affects your bottom line, the parts and tools you choose and their assemblies and cutting methods.

-Some machining tools use a standard dimensional tolerance as a default, but if you don’t specify a tolerance, or discover that your numbers are off, you’ll end up ordering a part that may not fit or work at all.
-While you can fix this, it will take more time out of your project to have the part resized or reordered, and will end up costing you more than if you had determined the correct tolerance upfront.
+Some machining tools use a standard dimensional tolerance as a default, but if you don’t specify a tolerance or discover that your numbers are off, you’ll end up ordering a part that may not fit or work at all.
+While you can fix this, it will take more time out of your project to resize or reorder the part, which can end up costing you more than if you had determined the correct tolerance upfront.
 This simple initial step can help you save money in the long run.

 If you aren’t sure what the exact tolerance is for the part you need, instead of risking a guess, let a CNC machining company like American Micro Industries help you figure it out.